Yichuans/presentation/dbar.md

 ## about me
 note: background in GIS/remote sensing, 2009 Cambridge graduate <br>
 UN environment secondment IUCN for 7 years <br>
-my roles: technical input to all three: manage global NWHS data, research on natural WH heritage, comparative analysis, and research papers <br>
+my roles: technical input to all three: specifically manage global NWHS data, research on natural WH heritage, comparative analysis, and research papers <br>
 you may be more experienced, introduce my work, hope of use to you; opportunity for me also to learn from you <br>

 ## about the course
+- Presentation
+- Participation
-note: presentation, participation, tutorials and hands-on practices <br>
+- Tutorials and hands-on exercises
+note: it's about building your capacity <br>
+not to help you become remote sensing specialist over 8 hours.
+Crush course 1: overwhelming information 2: extremely boring technical details <br>
+- aims: 1. basic ideas on the principles 2. aware of the technology available 3. workflow 4. what is being done, what can be done.
+Walk away with any of the above, missions accomplished. <br>
+- light, relaxed as no technical terms; get you to think and participate <br>
+- old Chinese proverb: 三人行必有我师 (Stay hungry, Stay foolish), some of you may have far more experience in some respect, I’d like to welcome and encourage interventions and comments (don’t be shy), one of the objective is to facilitate the flow of information so that we learn mutually from one another <br>
+- long day: structure up front, a) outlines of the modules b) summary or review after each section (to help them remember) <br>

-## the agenda
+## the (draft) outline
 - Introduction on IUCN and UNEP-WCMC
 - Introduction on earth observation and biodiversity conservation
 - Case study: Landsat archive (data access)